KaileshTestAWS/phpvul/chatbot/README.md

-# How to run PyGoatBot in Google Colab
+# How to run PyGoatBot in Google Coolab

 Follow these steps to run the PyGoatBot code in Google Colab:
 1. Open a new Google Colab notebook.